 Livia obtained her BA in History of Art from the University of York, her MA from the Courtauld Institute of Art, and then went back to York to work on her AHRC-funded PhD, which she completed in 2016.
 Before joining Warwick, she was a fellow at the Warburg Institute in London and taught at the University of York and at the Courtauld Institute of Art.

-- Late-medieval and Renaissance painting and architecture, especially in Italy
+- Late medieval and early modern painting and architecture, especially in Italy

 - Representations of architecture in the arts